 - Quitting our jobs will allow us to dedicate the time necessary to build up our businesses and start earning income from them

-The most startling realization came when we ran the numbers and realized that it would be cheaper- significantly cheaper- for us to live a lifestyle of travel than to continue our current way of living.
+The most startling realization came when we ran the numbers and realized that it would be cheaper- significantly cheaper- for us to live a Digital Nomad Life than to continue our current way of living.

-Then came the preparation.
+Then came the preparation for our Digital Nomad Life.
 If you are considering taking a similar leap, don’t skimp out on this part.
 Here are some of our biggest tips:

 - Start purging your possessions right away- it will take longer than you expect!